Moving on after treatment for stomach cancer

 For some people with stomach cancer, treatment may remove or destroy the cancer.
 Finishing treatment can be both stressful and exciting.
 You may be relieved to be done with treatment but find it hard not to worry about cancer coming back.
 (When cancer returns, it is called recurrence.)
 This is a very common concern among those who have had cancer.

 It may take a while before your fears lessen.
 But it may help to know that many people who have had cancer have learned to live with this uncertainty and are leading full lives.
-Our document Living with Uncertainty: The Fear of Cancer Recurrence gives more details about this.
+Living with Uncertainty: The Fear of Cancer Recurrence gives more details about this.

 In other people, the cancer may never go away completely.
 These people may get regular treatments with chemotherapy, radiation, or other treatments to try to help keep the cancer in check.
 Learning to live with cancer that does not go away can be hard and very stressful.
 When Cancer Doesn’t Go Away, talks more about this.

 If you have finished treatment, your doctors will still want to watch you closely.
 During these visits, they will ask about symptoms and examine you.
 Lab tests, imaging tests, and endoscopy may be done depending on your symptoms.
 Follow-up is needed to watch for treatment side effects and to check for cancer that has come back or spread.

 Almost any cancer treatment can have side effects.
 Some may last for a few weeks or months, but others can last the rest of your life.
 Please tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.
 Use this time to ask your health care team questions and discuss any concerns you might have.